jpw1991/chebs-necromancy/FriendlySkeletonWand/Package/README.md

 Q: How do I make a poison skeleton?
 A: Make sure your necromancy level is high enough and have some Guck in your inventory when creating a non-archer skeleton using the staff.

+Q: Can you add Frost Resistance to the Spectral Shroud and/or Necromancer Hood so I can use it in the Mountains?
+A: This is currently not planned because another mod called [Custom Armor Stats](https://www.nexusmods.com/valheim/mods/1162/) can be used to add it.
+So I'd rather spare myself the extra work.

 ## Changelog

 Date | Version | Notes
 --- | --- | ---
+11/01/2023 | 1.4.3 | item and structure recipes exposed to config file; defensive spikes (standard & dverger)  no longer damage minions if they've been placed by the player
 09/01/2023 | 1.4.2 | Neckro Gatherer now brings items back to empty containers and stores them 09/01/2023 | 1.4.1 | Fix minions not remembering their armor values 09/01/2023 | 1.4.0 | Minions no longer damage player structures; armor values actually applied to skeletons (although not remembered on logoff/login again - will fix soon); add necroneck gatherer